Is Masturbation a Sin? What the Bible Says with Honesty and Grace

 Is It a Sin to Masturbate If You Are Married?

-This question comes up often, and it deserves a real answer.
-Marriage does not automatically make every sexual act permissible — the deeper question stays the same: what is happening in your heart and mind?
+Marriage does not automatically make every sexual act permissible.
+The question remains: what is happening in your heart and mind?

 “The husband should give to his wife her conjugal rights, and likewise the wife to her husband.
 For the wife does not have authority over her own body, but the husband does.
 Likewise the husband does not have authority over his own body, but the wife does.”— 1 Corinthians 7:3-4 (ESV)